Gen Z leads drive to reverse Brexit

 In an interview with The Independent editor-in-chief Geordie Greig, former prime minister Sir Tony Blair said Brexit had failed and triggered “unprecedented mass immigration”.

-The Redfield and Wilton survey gives fresh ammunition to those who say Brexit has not been a success.
+The Redfield & Wilton survey gives fresh ammunition to those who say Brexit has not been a success.

 A total of 56 per cent say they would vote to rejoin the EU if another referendum were to be staged today.